matthiasblum/h5hg/README.md

     >>> mat = H5Dset("/home/data/hESC.h5")

-If you want to plot the genes, you need to pass the genome asse;bly and an SQLite database as well:
+If you want to include genes to the figure, you need to pass the genome assembly and an SQLite database as well:

     >>> mat = H5Dset("/home/data/hESC.h5", "hg19", "/home/data/genes.db")